 - How We Designed Our Budget Step 8– Knowing our Coupon Savings

 - How We Designed Our Budget Step 9– Reading Our Bills

 - How We Designed Our Budget Step 10– Projected Expenses

-Just in case you missed our budget updates and want to do a quick search I’ve compiled them all on one handy page: monthly budgets.
+If you missed our budget updates and want a quick search, I’ve compiled them on one handy page: monthly budgets.

 2019 Budget Challenge- 7 Monthly Budget Reports